-- 4.10 Before an application for a Private Hire Operator licence will be considered the applicant must provide a certificate or search results on criminal convictions obtained within the last month which can be either: - i) A criminal conviction certificate issued under The Police Act 1997; or - ii) The results of a subject access search under Data Protection Act 1998 of the Police National Computer by the National Identification Service. - 4.11 For corporate applications, the above documentation will be required for each company director and the company secretary. - 4.12 If the applicant is currently licensed as a driver with the Council they will be exempt from this requirement as they will have already undergone a DBS check. - 4.13 Applicants for renewal of a Private Hire Operator licence who are not licensed as drivers will be required to provide a new certificate or search results every third year. - 4.14 All applicants for a Private Hire Operator licence shall be referred to the Licensing Committee for determination if the record of criminal convictions casts doubt on their fitness to be granted a licence.
+- 4.10 Before an application for a Private Hire Operator licence will be considered the applicant must provide a basic DBS disclosure certificate to the Council that is no more than 30 days old. - 4.11 For corporate applications, the above documentation will be required for each company director and the company secretary. - 4.12 If the applicant is currently licensed as a driver with the Council they will be exempt from this requirement as they will have already undergone a DBS check. - 4.13 Applicants for renewal of a Private Hire Operator licence who are not licensed as drivers will be required to provide a new certificate or search results every third year. - 4.14 All applicants for a Private Hire Operator licence shall be referred to the Licensing Committee for determination if the record of criminal convictions casts doubt on their fitness to be granted a licence.